digidem/mapeo-server/README.md

 The object will be returned, with the fields `id` and `timestamp` set.

+The property `ref` can also be optionally set, to indicate that the observation *observes* the OSM element with ID `ref`.

 #### `GET /observations/:id`

 Fetch an observation by its `id`.
 An array of JSON objects will be returned.